Parkinson's Disease - Topic Overview

 afraid, sad, or worried about what lies ahead.
 It may help to keep a few things

-- Many people who have Parkinson's disease can and do keep working
+- Many people are able to keep working

 - It is important to take

 an active role in your health care.
-Learn all you can about the disease.
 Find a

 - Depression is common in